JureRelja/juniorDev-week3-form/README.md

 ### What I learned

 The third week was quite easy.
 I learned a little bit more about how to handle different inputs and about an important concept called "Lifting the state up".
-Tha allowed me to be able to send data from child to parent compoents.
+That allowed me to be able to send data from child to parent components.